Read This First

 Prompt 4: How can public-facing economists and social scientists more accurately reflect the actual health and potential of the global economy?

-The central claim is this: Public-facing economists and social scientists play a crucial role in shaping public understanding and perceptions of the global economy.
+In plain terms: Public-facing economists and social scientists play a crucial role in shaping public understanding and perceptions of the global economy.

 Focus on Long-Term Trends